 packets and drops TCP packets that have invalid flag

 combinations.
-Enabling scrub
+Enabling scrub provides a

 measure of protection against certain kinds of attacks